silvio-pardo/PHP-Xml-Writer-Lite-/README.md

-# PHP-Xml-Writer-Lite-
+# PHP-Xml-Writer-Lite
-Php Class for write xml
+Lite Php Class for write xml in easy way.